A brief history of the multiverse: Inflationary Multiverse: The first models

 This combination of eternal inflation and the anthropic principle, which we will concentrate upon in this paper, was first proposed in 1982 in my preprint written during the famous Nuffield Symposium on inflationary cosmology \cite{Linde:1982ur}.
 It was argued there that an eternally inflating universe ``contains an infinite number of mini-universes (bubbles) of different size, and in each of these universes the masses of particles, coupling constants, etc. may be different due to the possibility of different symmetry breaking patterns inside different bubbles.
 This may give us a possible basis for some kind of Weak Anthropic Principle: There is an infinite number of causally unconnected mini-universes inside our universe, and life exists only in sufficiently suitable ones.''
-A full text of the preprint can be found at \url{http://www.stanford.edu/~alinde/1982.pdf}.
+A full text of the preprint can be found at \url{http://www.stanford.edu/~alinde/1982.pdf} and also in the Addendum to the present paper.

 This idea, which plays the central role in the theory of inflationary multiverse, was further extended in my contribution to the proceedings of the Nuffield Symposium \cite{Linde:1982gg}.
 In addition to the discussion of various types of symmetry breaking in different parts of the multiverse, I also revisited there an old observation by Paul Ehrenfest that life as we know it may exist only in a four-dimensional space-time, because planetary and atomic systems would be unstable for $d\not = 4$ \cite{Ehresnfest}.
-I argued in \cite{Linde:1982gg} that this idea finally acquires a well defined physical meaning in inflationary theory combined with the idea of spontaneous compactification: ``In the context of this scenario it would be sufficient that the compactification to the space $d = 4$ is {\it possible}, but there is no need for the four-dimensional space to be the {\it the only} possible space after the compactification.
+I argued in \cite{Linde:1982gg} that this idea finally acquires a well defined physical meaning in inflationary theory combined with the idea of spontaneous compactification: ``In the context of this scenario it would be sufficient that the compactification to the space $d = 4$ is {\it possible}, but there is no need for the four-dimensional space to be {\it the only} possible space after the compactification.
 Indeed, if the compactification to the space $d = 4$ is possible, there will be infinitely many mini-universes with $d = 4$ in which intelligent life can exist.''